 Dunmore’s War: Last Conflict of America’s Colonial Era—In 1774, Lord Dunmore, last royal governor of Virginia, led the colony’s militia in a defensive war against an Indian confederation led by the Shawnees.
 This presentation explains the causes, conduct, and outcome of the war, and the organization and operations of Virginia’s colonial militia on the eve of the War for Independence.
 Dr. Glenn F. Williams is a historian at the U.S. Army Center of Military History and specializes in the 18th century with an emphasis on Colonial-Revolutionary America.

 War Crimes Not Mentioned—Despite many mentions of the “Laws of War” during the American Revolution, no one has sought out and quantified what the realities of this legal and philosophical construct were outside of broad histories of “Just War Theory” and the development of later “Laws of Armed Conflict.”
-This presentation will cover the content, sources, and principals of the “Laws of War” of the late 18th century, and apply them to revolutionary war case studies.
+This presentation will cover the content, sources, and principles of the “Laws of War” of the late 18th century, and apply them to revolutionary war case studies.
 Steven Woods has worked at historic military sites and museums for over 20 years, served six years in the Airforce, received his undergraduate degree from LeMoyne College, and is currently in graduate school.

 Teachers wishing to apply for a scholarship should download a PDF of the application below and send it to Rich Strum, Director of Education.
 The application deadline is August 15, 2021.